13 Feb TOP 20 EMAIL MARKETING STATISTICS 2026 THAT WILL SHOCK EVERY BUSINESS OWNER

 With 88% of users checking their email multiple times a day, it remains one of the most effective marketing channels.
 This high level of engagement means brands have multiple daily touchpoints to connect with their audiences.
 However, it also means that consumers are becoming more selective about the emails they open and interact with.
 Future trends will likely see a shift toward hyper-personalization, where AI tools tailor emails based on user preferences and behaviors.
 Brands that respect user attention and send highly relevant content will see better engagement and lower unsubscribe rates.

-Email Marketing Statistics #6 – Mobile Optimization (50% of Users Delete Non-Optimized Emails)
+Email Marketing Statistics #6 – Mobile Optimization (2026 Reality: 42% of Emails Opened on Mobile)

 Half of all recipients will delete an email if it isn’t optimized for mobile devices, emphasizing the importance of responsive design.
 As mobile usage continues to grow, brands must ensure their emails are mobile-friendly to maintain engagement rates.
 Future developments in email marketing will likely include more interactive mobile-first features, such as tappable CTAs and dynamic content.
 Marketers will also need to test emails across multiple devices and screen sizes to ensure seamless user experiences.
 Failure to optimize for mobile could lead to lower open rates, conversions, and ultimately lost revenue.